 Japan delivers a portion of its climate financing through multilateral institutions, though not all of this is counted as ODA.
 These include the following multilaterals:

 - Green Climate Fund (GCF), to which Japan has pledged US$1.5 billion for the 2020-2023 period.
 This follows Japan completing its initial pledge of US$1.5 billion to GCF for the initial period of 2015-2019.

-- Global Environment Facility (GEF) Trust Fund, amounting to US$217 million in 2019.
-Japan has been the largest contributor to the GEF Trust Fund, contributing US$3.3 billion since the establishment of the fund in 1992.
+- Global Environment Facility (GEF) Trust Fund, Japan has been the largest contributor to the GEF Trust Fund, contributing US$3.3 billion since the establishment of the fund in 1992.
 Japan’s contributions to GEF are expected to continue growing, due to its US$638 million pledge to the 2018-2022 replenishment period.

-- United Nations Environment Programme (UNEP) Environment Fund, amounting to US$2 million in 2020 (according to financial statements from UNEP).
-Starting in 2015, Japan also started making regular earmarked contributions to UNEP, which totaled US$12 million in 2020.
-In 2021, Japan provided US$5 million of earmarked funds, making it the 13th largest contributor of earmarked funds to UNEP.
+- United Nations Environment Programme (UNEP) Environment Fund, with a pledge of US$1 million made for 2022 (according to financial statements from UNEP).
+Starting in 2015, Japan also started making regular earmarked contributions to UNEP, which totaled US$5 million in 2021 and stands at US$2 million as at March 2022.

 MOFA, MOF, and MOE direct climate finance-related ODA; JICA and other agencies implement